 This is a reprint of one of my Friday Flash stories that was published over at Flashes In The Dark.
 The link is a direct link to the story on their site.

 Another flash fiction piece, this one a little horror yarn about the way a couple cares for each other.
 This was first published in House Of Horror issue # 7, December 2009.
-This is a direct link to the House Of Horror ezine page featuring Trapped.
+However, that magazine is no more, so I’ve put the story here on my site instead.

-A short dark future tale, originally published in the March 2009 edition of Antipodean SF.
+A dark future flash fiction tale, originally published in the March 2009 edition of Antipodean SF, #130.

 THE NIGHT BUS